Both of us are overjoyed to make a very special announcement. Ready? We’re having a baby!

-Since I was inspired to write a piece about Made in Abyss, and the daunting prospect of being a role model for my new blogging venture Starry & Spawn, it seemed perfect to share the good news by putting this piece here for all our otaku pals and readers.
+Since I was inspired to write a piece about Made in Abyss, and the daunting prospect of being a role model, it seemed perfect to share the good news by putting this piece here for all our otaku pals and readers.

 In all I hope to be for my baby, what I want most is to be a role model.
 Someone who can give a dream a good strong push, just as it took to bring them into the world.
 Someone who can stand as proof that anything is possible, and work with them towards their every wish.
 Trouble is, I’m still just getting there with my own.